BabyTravel UK Logo BabyTravel UK

 Both seats must recline fully flat or accept infant inserts — this is non-negotiable.
 Many standard twin strollers are sold as "from birth" but only when used with specific carrycot accessories sold separately.
 Check the manufacturer's stated minimum age and weight carefully, and confirm which accessories are needed before assuming newborn compatibility.

-The Baby Jogger City Select and Mountain Buggy Duet are both genuinely newborn-compatible when set up correctly.
-The Duet can accept two Cybex or Maxi-Cosi infant car seats with an adaptor, which is useful if you already have those seats from birth.
+The Baby Jogger City Mini GT2 Double and Mountain Buggy Duet are both genuinely newborn-compatible when set up correctly.
+The GT2 Double reclines fully flat for newborns, and the Duet can accept two Cybex or Maxi-Cosi infant car seats with an adaptor, which is useful if you already have those seats from birth.

 Toddler twins